Skip to main content

 pflow --validate-only my-saved-workflow

-Agents use this to check workflows before running them.
+Agents use this to check workflows before running them — pflow catches template errors, type mismatches, and missing inputs during validation, so problems surface immediately instead of after step 5 fails.
 Exit code 0 means valid.

 Traces